PhHerholz/GaussImageThinning/README.md

 # GaussThinning

-This folder contains the code related to the Paper "Developable Approximation via Gauss Image Thinning".
+This folder contains a prototype implementation of the method presented in ["Developable Approximation via Gauss Image Thinning"](https://igl.ethz.ch/projects/gauss-thinning/GaussThinning_Paper.pdf).
+This repository contains the initial implementation written by Philipp Herholz.
+For the final parallelized version visit [this](https://github.com/FloorVerhoeven/DevelopableApproximationViaGaussImageThinning) repository.

 ## Compilation